 China has an enormous and increasing energy demand.
 Today China's total energy consumption is still mainly based on coal (66% in 2012).
 China's installed coal-based electrical capacity was 77% of the total electrical capacity in 20147.
 In order to decrease the coal consumption (being the most serious reason for air pollution) China is developing shale gas exploration and exploitation strategies (Hou et al., 2015).
 In addition to bridging technology such as unconventional gas resources China is developing renewable energy resources mainly from hydro and wind power (378 GW in 20138).
 Even though China is the world's largest manufacturer of solar photovoltaic technology the own use is still limited.
-China has a substantial potential of geothermal energy resources, high-temperature resources in sedimentary basins (for domestic heating) (Kong et al., 2014).
+China has a substantial potential of geothermal energy resources, high-temperature resources in the Himalayan (for electricity production) and middle-low temperature resources in sedimentary basins (for domestic heating) (Kong et al., 2014).
 Near surface geothermal systems (ground-source-heat pumps GSHP) are particularly suited for combined heating-cooling purposes in urban areas - a promising technology also for mitigating air pollution by substituting coal-fired heating.